-This switch is used to isolate high-voltage lighting circuits usually found on the exterior walls of buildings, such as neon signs.
-The switch, which is painted red, is mounted on the outside of the building adjacent to the sign lamps.
-A label Fireman's switch' is required to be mounted close to the switch.
-The OFF position of the switch is at the top and there must be a catch (spring-loaded) to prevent its inadvertent return to the ON position.
+This switch is used to isolate high-voltage lighting circuits usually found on the for walls of buildings, such as neon signs.
+The switch, which is painted red, is sted on the outside of the building adjacent to the sign lamps.
+A label Fireman's switch' uired to be mounted close to the switch.
+The OFF position of the switch is at the top here must be a catch (spring-loaded) to prevent its inadvertent return to the ON on.
 The mounting height should be not more than 2.75 m from ground level.